 Mistake #3 – You Failed To Get A Letter Of Intent

 A letter of intent is a necessary legal document.
-This step should not be skipped.
+You should not skip this step.
 The letter of intent works to protect the seller’s interest and outlines expectations.
 The letter of intent ensures that you are only dealing with serious buyers.

 The more prepared you are before beginning the sale process, the greater the chances of a successful transaction.
 You should begin working with a capable business broker and attorney long before putting your business on the market.
 Their input will help you avoid a range of costly and time-consuming mistakes.
 EBIT Associates can help you prepare for the sale of your business.